 Is there inheritance or estate tax in Canada for non-residents?

 This is another question we get often from our US resident clients.
 With an increasing trend in inheritance assets flowing between Canada and the US clients are more and more interested in Canadian inheritance and estate tax.

 In most cases, our US resident clients assume that Canada has similar inheritance and estate tax rules.
 In fact, Canada has a significantly different tax system for dealing with estates and inheritances.

 In most cases our US resident clients assume that Canada has similar inheritance and estate tax rules

 Generally speaking, when individuals die in the US the government taxes the gross value of their estate over and above the US estate tax limit which is currently sitting at $11.4 million.
 This is amount can also transfer to a spouse for a total amount of $22.8 million.

 Contrast that with the Canadian “estate tax” system.
 When Canadians die they are not taxed on the gross value of their estate, but rather the untaxed portion of their accrued capital gains and the total of their registered accounts.
 Note however that this tax will not be applied if you choose to “roll” your assets to your spouse.
 Upon their passing they would pay tax on the total accrued gain of all property and registered accounts.

 This difference is one of the ways US individuals and families are able to transfer their wealth down generations without having to pay significant taxes.

 So, how do non-residents of Canada handle Canadian inheritance and estate tax issues?
-The answer to this question is beyond the scope of this guide, however it’s important to remember that the differences in taxation from the US and Canada can make estate planning challenging for most.
-When in doubt always engage a cross border tax professional to help plan out an eventual Canadian inheritance or estate.
+The answer to this question is beyond the scope of this guide, however, it’s important to remember that the differences in taxation between the US and Canada can make estate planning challenging for most.
+When in doubt always engage a cross-border tax professional to help plan out an eventual Canadian inheritance or estate.